Extraterrestrial UFO hypothesis: Evolution of public opinion

 The early 1950s also saw a number of movies depicting flying saucers and aliens, including The Day the Earth Stood Still (1951), The War of the Worlds (1953), Earth vs. the Flying Saucers (1956), and Forbidden Planet (1956).
 A poll published in Popular Science magazine in August 1951 reported that of the respondents who self-reported as UFO witnesses, 52% believed that they had seen a man-made aircraft, while only 4% believed that they had seen an alien craft; an additional 28% were uncertain, with more than half of these stating they believed they were either man-made aircraft, or "visitors from afar."
-By 1957, 25% of Americans responded that they either believed, or were willing to believe in the ETH, while 53% responded that they were not.
-22% reported that they were uncertain.
+In 1957, a poll conducted by the St. Louis Globe-Democrat reported that 25% of respondents believed or were willing to believe that flying saucers may be objects from outer space, while 53% responded that they were not and 22% reported that they were uncertain.
+Many of the respondents who answered in the negative accepted the existence of flying saucers but believed they originated on Earth.

 Religion

 Hunt describes the Aetherius Society founded by George King in 1955 as "probably the first and certainly the most enduring UFO cult".